crawl/crawl/crawl-ref/README.txt

 If you like to, you can download the source code and apply patches.
 Both patches for bug fixes as well as implementation of new features are very much welcome.
-If you want to code a cool feature that is likely to be accepted but unlikely to be coded by the devteam, search the Feature Requests tracker on the Sourceforge site for Groups "Patches Welcome".
+If you want to code a cool feature that is likely to be accepted but unlikely to be coded by the devteam, please ask on the IRC channel ##crawl-dev.
 Please be sure to read docs/develop/coding_conventions.txt first.

 Thank you, and have fun crawling!